New local plan, publication version: supporting evidence

 The SFRA level 2 is supported by the following appendices:

-A level 2 strategic flood risk assessment was completed to inform the draft Princes Risborough Town Plan in February 2016:
+A level 2 strategic flood risk assessment was completed to inform the draft Princes Risborough Town Plan in February 2016.
+This has since been superseded by the strategic flood risk assessment level 2, above.

 Flood risk sequential test